Zeyu-Li/Unreal-Tutorial/README.md

 ## Preface

 Unreal Engine 4 (UE4) is a powerful tool that has plenty of functionality built in.
 If you want a powerful 3D engine to build games, demos, or music videos ([Crab Rave](https://www.youtube.com/watch?v=cE0wfjsybIQ)), you are in the right place.
-For this tutorial, I will be using version 4.25.0 but following version should be quite similar.
+For this tutorial, I will be using version 4.25.0 but the following version should be quite similar.

 <a name="top"></a>